StarRocks/starrocks/docs/administration/deploy_shared_data.md

 ### Configure BE nodes for shared-data StarRocks

-Add the following configuration items in the BE configuration file **be.conf**:
+Before starting BEs, add the following configuration items in the BE configuration file **be.conf**:

 ```YAML
 starlet_port = <starlet_port>